 December is the official month of weddings in South Asia.
 My Facebook, Instagram and Snapchat is full of grand wedding pictures and videos.
 I was just talking to a cousin whose Shadi (wedding) I will be missing because we are not visiting Pakistan this December.
-All this makes me really miss shadis in Pakistan and especially my own All Pakistani Wedding.
+All this makes me really miss shadis in Pakistan and especially my Pakistani Wedding.
 Sharing some thoughts, pictures and memories.

 I got married in Pakistan exactly eight years ago on December 17, 2008.
 The days leading up to the wedding were busy.
 There was the added stress of leaving for Canada ten days after the festivities.
 I had assumed all my life that my wedding would be about me.
 However, as the days came closer I realized there was a force much bigger at play: the collective “Armaans” (wishes) of the immediate and extended family and the ever effective “Log kya kahein ge” (what will people say).

 The actual days of the wedding were chaotic and the back-to-back functions of milad, mayon, mehndi, barat and valima extremely tiring.
 My husband and I had not even wanted a big wedding.
 Both of us had agreed that a small home rukhsati and then one reception would be great.
 However when the forces of “Armaans” and “Log kya kahein ge” combined, our wishes did not stand a chance.

 By the time we sat on the plane to leave for Canada, I was on antibiotics but still coughing and totally exhausted after days of back-to-back dawats (big dinners) that followed the back-to-back wedding functions.
 In 2008 we did have Facebook but weddings weren’t played live on social media as they are now.
 Our wedding video was 3 hours long.
 Even I was yawning in the middle of it and never saw it again after the first time.